apache/flink-statefun/docs/content/docs/sdk/java.md

 This code declares a greeter function that will be [registered](#serving-functions) under the logical type name `com.example.fns/greeter`.
 Type names must take the form `<namesapce>/<name>`.
 It contains a single `ValueSpec`, which is implicitly scoped to the current address and stores an integer.

-Every time a message is sent a greeter instance, it is interpreted as a `string` represting the users name.
+Every time a message is sent to a greeter instance, it is interpreted as a `string` representing the users name.
 Both messages and state are strongly typed - either one of the default [built-in types]({{< ref "docs/sdk/appendix#types" >}}) - or a [custom type](#types).

 The function finally builds a custom greeting for the user.